Don’t really have any medicinal advice, but I know that a healthy diet affects skin to an extent.posted almost 5 years ago

 I heard neutrogenas Skin ID works well too!

 I’ve tried practically everything!
 Proactiv does work really well, at least for a while.
-Good luck =)posted almost 4 years ago
+Good luck =)posted over 4 years ago

-Everybody’s skin responds to different things, for me, applying jojoba oil as my moisturizer at night has really balanced my skin and helped clear it up.posted almost 4 years ago
+Everybody’s skin responds to different things, for me, applying jojoba oil as my moisturizer at night has really balanced my skin and helped clear it up.posted over 4 years ago

 I got hit hard with acne in puberty, and got used to dealing with it fast.
 A few general tips: 1) clean thoroughly, make sure you get all your makeup off!
 2) hydrate and avoid irritation, even though you have acne, drying out your skin will only make inflammation (and thus redness and swelling) worse!